miku/zek/docs/zek.md

 :  Add tags for JSON as well.

 -m
-:  Omit empty Text fields
+:  Omit empty Text fields.

 -max-examples *INT*
 :  Limit the number of examples (default 10).